The Lightning Process

-The Lightning Process (LP) is a three-day personal training programme developed and trademarked by British osteopath Phil Parker.
-It claims to be beneficial for various conditions, including chronic fatigue syndrome, depression and chronic pain.
+The Lightning Process (LP) is a three-day personal training programme developed and trademarked by British osteopath and neurolinguistic programming practitioner Phil Parker.
+It makes unsubstantiated claims to be beneficial for various conditions, including myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), depression, and chronic pain.

-Developed in the late 1990s, it aims to teach techniques for managing the acute stress response that the body experiences under threat.
-The course aims to help recognise the stress response, calm it and manage it in the long term.
-It also applies some ideas drawn from neurolinguistic programming (a pseudoscience), as well as elements of life coaching.
+Developed in the late 1990s, the LP states that it aims to teach techniques for managing the acute stress response that the body experiences under threat.
+It states it aims to help recognise the stress response, calm it and manage it in the long term.
+It also applies some ideas drawn from the pseudoscience neurolinguistic programming, as well as elements of life coaching.

-A clinical trial in 2017 found that Lightning Process was effective when added to treatment for chronic fatigue syndrome, but it is not recommended by the NHS.
-Two corrections of this article were published due to methodological weaknesses.

-The approach has raised some controversy due to using psychological techniques to cure a physical illness.
+The Lightning Process has raised controversy due to a lack of scientific basis, its cost, alleged characteristics associated with pyramid schemes, reports of deterioration after treatment or feeling blamed for failure of treatment, and the implication that certain conditions are not physical.
 The website was amended after the Advertising Standards Authority ruled that it was misleading.
-In 2021, after a review of the available evidence, the National Institute for Health and Care Excellence explicitly advised against the use of Lighting Process among patients with chronic fatigue syndrome.
+In 2021, after a review of the available evidence, the National Institute for Health and Care Excellence advised against the use of Lightning Process among patients with ME/CFS.